scw1109/jet-gatling/developer.md

 Travis CI is sync with the personal Github repositories, which allow one to turn on/off each Github repo on Travis CI account management page.

-## Code Analysis

-### Versioneye

-[Versioneye](https://www.versioneye.com/) is used to check the dependencies of this project.
-Visit [here](https://www.versioneye.com/user/projects/584d185fbcc3a2004edfbe4b) to see more details.

-#### Setup notes

-Grant read access of Github repositories to Versioneye, then one can add a repository to Versioneye and checks the dependencies and license.

-### Sonarqube

-[Sonarqube](https://sonarqube.com/) is used to analysis the code quality.
-Visit [here](https://sonarqube.com/dashboard?id=com.github.scw1109%3Ajet-gatling) to see more details.

-#### Setup notes

-Follow the instruction [here](https://docs.travis-ci.com/user/sonarqube/#SonarQube-Scanner-for-Maven) to integrate Sonarqube checks into maven build.
-The authentication token can be generated in Sonarqube account page, note that one must use ```travis encrypt``` to encrypt the token.
-And different Github repository should have its own toekn generated from Sonarqube.

 ## Release